Sohou08/Hadoop-Spark/file_format/readme.md

 Parquet is a binary file containing  metadata about their content.
 The column metadata for a Parquet file is stored at the end of the file, which allows for fast, one-pass writing.
 Parquet is optimized for the write Once read many (WORM).

  * __Advantage__
-     * splittable and compressible
+     * splittable and compressible by default
-     * OLAP/OLTP
+     * organizing by column allows for better compression, as data is more homogeneous.
+     * efficient for OLAP query
      * support schema evolution
      * Support batch/streaming processing
  * __Drawback__
-     * no easy to write due to his WORM property
-     *
+     * difficult to make a update in parquet table unless you delete and recreate again the given subset.
  * __Big data__
+     * very fast to read in Spark environment
      * Hive and Impala are able to query newly added columns, but other tools in the ecosystem such as Hadoop Pig may face challenges.
-     * widely used in many application mainly in HIVE

    ![parquet](https://user-images.githubusercontent.com/51121757/80372035-c3333980-888a-11ea-87af-97425e00c476.JPG)